Diagnostic Imaging for Efficient Treatment

-At Western Carolina Regional Animal Hospital & Veterinary Emergency Hospital, we're happy to be able to offer progressive diagnostic tests and tools, including digital x-rays, ultrasounds, and endoscopy.
+At Western Carolina Regional Animal Hospital & Veterinary Emergency Hospital, we're happy to be able to offer progressive diagnostic tests and tools, including digital x-rays, and ultrasounds.

 These allow our veterinary team to accurately diagnose and treat your pet's medical symptoms.
 Early diagnosis and prompt treatment can be very important in treating many ailments.